milestorm/ControlPanelLite/lib/ToneSfx/README.md

 These commands are used in command array to create sounds

 #### Required commands
-These one of those commands must be at the end of the command array.
+One of those commands must be at the end of the command array.

 __SFX_END__ - sound plays only one time